-Eligible projects that did not receive a SAWS waiver in the first allocation in October will be put on a wait-list.
-In late spring, staff will determine if any allocated waivers have been released and can be reallocated to wait-listed projects.
+Eligible projects that did not receive a SAWS waiver in the first allocation in October will be put on a wait-list to be considered for a second round of funding if any additional waivers are available at this time.
+In April, staff will determine if any allocated waivers have been released and can be reallocated to wait-listed projects.
 All wait-listed applicants will be notified whether or not their project was awarded a SAWS waiver in the second round of funding.
 Projects that do not receive a SAWS waiver in the second round of funding in late spring may reapply in October and be prioritized in the first round of funding in the next fiscal year.
 Please note, the wait-list is refreshed each year.

 Please review our complete policy and qualifications before submitting an application: